nadhirahzlkfl/ai-kitchen/README.md

 2. The app uses YOLO to detect ingredients in the image.
 3. The app queries Langflow for recipe suggestions based on the detected ingredients.
 4. The app displays the detected ingredients and recipe suggestions in a chat format.
-5. The user can chat with the assistant for further cooking tips or queries.
+5. The user can chat with the assistant for further queries.

 ## Prediction
 ![Prediction](/static/output.png)